-- KNU1 Have a systematic understanding and critical awareness of the context within which construction projects are undertaken, with particular reference to the economic, financial, corporate, and legal constraints over the project's lifecycle. ( KU ) - KNU2 Have a systematic understanding and critical awareness of the strategic importance of construction projects to client organisations and the influence both the intelligent and lay client on a successful project.
-(KU) - KNU3 Have a systematic understanding and critical awareness of the theories, concepts and principles which underpin the effective procurement and financial management of construction projects. ( KU ) - KNU4 Have a systematic understanding and critical awareness of the techniques associated with project procurement, supply chain management, the control of project finances, law, value management and the management of uncertainty. ( KU ) - KNU5 Have a systematic understanding and critical awareness of the concepts of corporate governance, ethics and sustainability as appropriate to a commercial manager operating in the construction industry. ( KU ) - KTS1 Communicate with specialist and non-specialist audiences complex academic and professional ideas and concepts in written, graphical and oral formats as appropriate.
+- KNU1 Have a systematic understanding and critical awareness of the context within which construction projects are undertaken, with particular reference to the economic, financial, corporate and legal constraints over the project's life cycle.
+(KU) - KNU2 Have a systematic understanding and critical awareness of the strategic importance of construction projects to client organisations and the influences of both the intelligent and lay client on a successful project.
+(KU) - KNU3 Have a systematic understanding and critical awareness of the theories, concepts and principles which underpin project management and their application to the management of construction projects.
+(KU) - KNU4 Have a systematic understanding and critical awareness of the techniques associated with the management of project resources, project planning and scheduling the control of project finances, the management of uncertainty and the management of people.
+(KU) - KNU5 Have a systematic understanding and critical awareness of the concepts of corporate governance, ethics and sustainability as appropriate to a project manager operating in the construction industry.
+(KU) - KTS1 Communicate with specialist and non-specialist audiences complex academic and professional ideas and concepts in written, graphical and oral formats as appropriate.
 Convey information clearly and succinctly to specialist and non-specialist audiences.
-(KTS) - KTS2 Work effectively in a group and demonstrate understanding of team dynamics either as a leader or a group member.
+(KTS) - KTS2 Work effectively in a group and demonstrate understanding of team dynamics, either as a leader or a group member.
 Use interpersonal skills to negotiate and prioritise group tasks, making optimum use of the capacities of group members.
-Deal confidently with tensions and conflict. ( KTS ) - KTS3 Independently critically analyse and make use of a wide range of information sources and learning resources, including traditional library resources, web-based resources, software, electronic media and audio-visual resources.
-Manage the retrieval and organisation of information efficiently and effectively. ( KTS ) - KTS4 Articulate research problems and design and implement appropriate research methodologies.
-Undertake the research process independently and competently. ( KTS ) - KTS5 Take full responsibility for their own learning as independent and self-critical learners.
-Reflect on their academic and professional practice and demonstrate commitment to personal and professional development and the concept of lifelong learning. ( KTS ) - KTS6 Respond in an agile manner to a dynamic digital environment.
-(KTS) - SS1 Break down complex commercial management problems, identify the relationship between the constituent parts, and effectively communicate the outcome.
-(Analysis).
-(SS) - SS2 Combine information and ideas from a variety of traditional, contemporary and cutting-edge sources to develop innovative solutions to construction commercial management problems.
+Deal confidently with tensions and conflict.
+(KTS) - KTS3 Independently critically analyse and make use of a wide range of information sources and learning resources, including traditional library resources, web-based resources, software, electronic media and audio-visual resources.
+Manage the retrieval and organisation of information efficiently and effectively.
+(KTS) - KTS4 Articulate research problems and design and implement appropriate research methodologies.
+Undertake the research process independently and competently.
+(KTS) - KTS5 Take full responsibility for their own learning as independent and self-critical learners.
+Reflect on their academic and professional practice and demonstrate commitment to personal and professional development and the concept of lifelong learning.
+(KTS) - KTS6 Respond in an agile manner to a dynamic digital environment.
+(KTS) - SS1 Break down complex project management problems, identify the relationship between the constituent parts, and effectively communicate the outcome.
+(Analysis) .
+(SS) - SS2 Combine information and ideas from a variety of traditional, contemporary and cutting-edge sources to develop innovative solutions to construction project management problems.
 (Synthesis).
 (SS) - SS3 Critically evaluate evidence from both academic research and professional practice and demonstrate reasoning in the construction of arguments.
 (Evaluation).
-(SS) - SS4 Utilise management skills, techniques, and systems to successfully undertake the procurement and financial management of a construction project within the constraints of the external environment.
+(SS) - SS4 Utilise management skills, techniques, and systems to successfully deliver a project from inception to completion, whilst meeting the requirements of the client within the constraints of the external environment.
 (Technical expertise).
 (SS) - SS5 Demonstrate initiative in the decision-making and problem-solving processes associated with complex and unpredictable situations typically encountered on construction projects.
 (Application).
-(SS) - SS6 Demonstrate independence of thought and personal responsibility in the exercise of commercial management skills.
+(SS) - SS6 Demonstrate independence of thought and personal responsibility in the exercise of project management skills.
 (Autonomy).
 (SS)